MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Set-LabelPolicy -Identity Global -AdvancedSettings @{PowerPointRemoveAllShapesByShapeName="Arrow: Right"}
 ```

+> [!NOTE]
+> If you are working with custom layouts in PowerPoint, also configure the [ExternalContentMarkingToRemove](#how-to-configure-externalcontentmarkingtoremove) advanced setting to specify how to handle the removal.
+>
 ##### Find the name of the shape that you're using as a header or footer

 1. In PowerPoint, display the **Selection** pane: **Format** tab > **Arrange** group > **Selection Pane**.